Drama in the Air

-Drama in the Air, also known as Tragedy in Mid-Air is a 1904 French silent short film directed by Gaston Velle and distributed in France by Pathé Frères.
+Drama in the Air, also known as Tragedy in Mid-Air, is a 1904 French silent short film directed by Gaston Velle and distributed in France by Pathé Frères.
 The original French title is Un drame dans les airs.
-It is loosely based on the eponymous novel by Jules Verne.
+It is loosely based on the novel A Drama in the Air by Jules Verne.

 Plot

 A gas balloon with two passengers lifts up in front of a large crowd of people.
 A close-up of the balloon's basket shows the aeronauts saluting and observing through a telescope the city of Paris, some boats and a rocky shore.
 Suddenly a storm breaks out, a flash of lightning sets fire to the balloon which falls into the sea.
 The passengers clinging to the basket are rescued by a man in a rowing boat.

 Distribution

-Un drame dans les airs was distributed by Pathé Frères in 1904 in France, Italy and, under the title Drama in the Air in the United States, where it was also distributed by the Kleine Optical Company, the Edison Manufacturing Company, and the Lubin Manufacturing Company.
+Un drame dans les airs was distributed by Pathé Frères in 1904 in France, Italy and, under the title Drama in the Air, in the United States, where it was also distributed by the Kleine Optical Company, the Edison Manufacturing Company, and the Lubin Manufacturing Company.
 The film was also distributed in the United Kingdom under the title Tragedy in Mid-Air.